ironbay/riptide/docs/web/src/markdown/overview.md

 }
 ```

 Interceptors are simple but powerful.
-They can be composed together to model the entirety of your complex business logic.
+Complex business logic can be broken down and represented as a collection of simple, independent Interceptors that are composed together to form the full application.

 [Learn more about the various interceptors available in Riptide](/interceptors)